ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 ##### **1.10 Zerto Replication**

-The Zerto Replication is configured at the vDC level, to protect workload on the new vDC you need to do some actions.
+The Zerto Replication is configured at the vDC level.
+To protect workload on the new vDC, you need to do some actions.

 > **Prerequisites:**
 >
-> - Have a new vDC
+> - Having a new vDC
-> - Have under the new vDC a host cluster with at least two (2) hosts
+> - Having under the new vDC a host cluster with at least two (2) hosts
-> - Have under the new vDC a datastore that can be accessible from the two (2) hosts
+> - Having under the new vDC a datastore that can be accessible from the two (2) hosts
-> - Have Enable Zerto Replication on the new vDC
+> - Having enabled Zerto Replication on the new vDC
 >

 Run the OVHcloud API to prepare the migration:

 > [!api]
 >
 > @api {POST} /dedicatedCloud/{serviceName}/datacenter/{datacenterId}/disasterRecovery/zerto/startMigration
 >

 `{datacenterId}` is the **new** vDC id, you can get it with the following API call:

 > [!api]
 >
 > @api {GET} /dedicatedCloud/{serviceName}/datacenter